Holiday party season is here, and what's a holiday party without plenty of FOOD? These easy vegan party food recipes are crowd-pleasingly delicious!

 Vegan Party Food Recipes

 The recipes here are for appetizers and finger foods, because those are always a hit at parties.
-If you’re looking for heartier potluck recipes, I did a roundup recently for Care2 with lots of options last month that I bet you’ll find helpful.
+If you're looking for heartier potluck recipes, I bet you'll find the main dishes section of this post helpful.

 I'm lumping appetizers and finger foods together, because so often, the two are interchangeable.
 There are tons of options here to choose from!

 Store-bought puff pastry stuffed with flavorful tomato-basil tofu ricotta is sure to be a hit at your next party.
 There's a little bit of technique involved in making them, so watch the recipe video to see how it's done.

 Nothing says "holiday party" to me like a cheese ball, and this recipe has been my go-to for over a decade.
 I made this cheese ball at a cooking demo at Veg Fest last year, and even people who hate vegan cream cheese loved it!